jeswa/RoboTest/README.md

 Set a high value for timeout so that Robo test is able to explore multiple UI branches.
 Set a low value for maximum depth so that Robo test completes some exploration of each UI branch.

+## Integration with Google Play

+You can use Robo test in the Google Play Console when you upload and publish your app's APK file using either the alpha or beta channel.
+Robo test runs on a set of popular physical devices from different geographic locations, providing test coverage across various form factors and hardware configurations.

+## Test account sign-in and predefined text input

+Robo test supports test account sign-in, and also allows you to enter predefined text into fields in your app.
+For custom sign-in and other predefined text input, Robo test can enter text into EditText fields in your app.
+For each string, you need to identify the EditText field using an Android resource name.

+### Sign-in

+Robo test has two mutually-exclusive methods to support sign-in:

+Automatic sign-in: If your app has a sign-in screen that uses a Google account for authentication, Robo test generates a Google test account, unless you provide test account credentials for custom sign-in.
+Custom sign-in: If you provide test account credentials, you need to tell Robo test where to enter them, and also provide those credentials.
+To provide test account credentials for custom sign-in, do the following:

+On the Select dimensions page, choose Show advanced options.
+Under Test account credentials (Optional), enter the username and password resource names and the username and password for the test account.

+### Predefined text input

+You can provide custom input text for other text fields used by your app.
+To provide text input for additional fields, do the following:

+On the Select dimensions page, choose Show advanced options.

+## Known issues

+Robo test currently has the following known limitations:

+UI framework support.
+Robo test is only compatible with apps that use UI elements from the Android UI framework (including View and ViewGroup objects, but excluding WebView objects).
+If you use Robo test to exercise apps that use other UI frameworks, including apps that use the Unity game engine, the test may exit without exploring beyond the first screen.
+Sign-in Captchas.
+Robo test cannot bypass sign-in screens that require additional user action beyond entering credentials to sign in (such as completing a Captcha).
+Scripting.
+Robo test can't use a script to explore your app by using a predefined sequence of simulated user actions.
+Licensing.
+Robo test does not currently support the App Licensing service offered by Google Play.
+Under Additional fields (Optional), enter one or more resource names, and the strings to enter in the corresponding text fields.